jschalkwijk/GolangBlog/README.md

 # GolangBlog
-I'm trying to build a simple blog in Go (golang) to practice the languagel.
+I'm building a simple blog in Go (golang) to practice the language.

 For now, you can add/edit, posts/categories.
 I use MySQL as my Database and run it with Mamp or Wamp.
 You can insert your own host/user/password adn port in the config file.